The Complete Guide to Chichen Itza

 Adventures in Mexico | The Complete Guide to Chichen Itza in Mexico

-The best time to visit this Cenote is right at the end of the day.
-It closes at 5:30 but we were still swimming at 6 pm and it didn’t empty out until around 6:15.
-I was so glad we went so late as it meant I could get these shots of it empty.
+The best time to visit Cenote Ik Kil is at the end of the day.
+It closes at 5:30 p.m., but we were still swimming at 6:00, and it didn’t empty until around 6:15.
+I’m glad we went late because the cenote was significantly less crowded.

 Adventures in Mexico | The Complete Guide to Chichen Itza in Mexico